olegoaer/Green-Android-Lint/README.md

 This is an extension for Android Studio I wrote in 2019, for enforcing green coding practices.
 It implements 12 detection rules and some quick fix thereof, based on an evolving [catalog of android-specific energy code smells](https://olegoaer.perso.univ-pau.fr/android-energy-smells/).

-The successor of this prototype is now [ecoCode Mobile](https://github.com/cnumr/ecoCode/tree/main/src/android-plugin), based on SonarQube.
+This proof of concept has been replaced by [ecoCode Mobile](https://github.com/cnumr/ecoCode/tree/main/src/android-plugin), based on SonarQube.
+Feel free to take a look at this new exciting project.

 # 💾 Installation
 * Download [greenchecks.jar]() (tested for Android Lint version 26.3.2)